Blane245/musicgenerator/docs/CMG User Manual.md

 ## Generator Types

 ### **Silent**
-The silent generator contains the name of the generator, its type (*Silent*), and its start and stop times.
+The silent generator contains the name of the generator, start time, and stop time.
 No sound is created by a silent generator.
 It can be used to offset the start of a composition or extend the ending to allow reverberation to die down.

 The figure below shows the panel for adding a new Silent generator.
 There is an **Add** Button.
 When a generator is modified, the button is displayed as **Modify**.
 Add and Modify functions may be canceled by clicking the ***x*** in the upper left-hand corner of the panel or by clicking the **Cancel** button.
 ![alt text](./images/SilentEdit.png)